 Small and medium-sized specialty practices need to have access to customer support that understands their specific needs.
 There definitely is more to implementing or replacing your EHR than just installation.
 Increased focus on efficiency, a transparent process, having an in-house operational or clinical champion, sufficient testing, and comprehensive training need to be supplemented by outstanding customer support, so that providers and staff always know who to turn to when they need their answers and concerns addressed any time, day or night.

-5. Is it compliant with Meaningful Use?
+5. Compliant with Meaningful Use

 Certified and compliant EHR software is a requirement for reimbursement under the Patient Protection and Affordable Care Act (PPACA).
 The best EHR systems for small practices automate compliance with MU regulations, thus saving you and your team time and effort and thus enabling you to focus more on patient care.